JigmeTenzinChogyel/Games/README.md

 ## Acknowledgments

 This project is inspired by the love for classic games and the desire to learn and practice programming skills.
-Special thanks to the open-source community for providing valuable resources and inspiration.
+Special thanks to geeks for geeks fot the ideas.
+You can follow the link https://www.geeksforgeeks.org/c-projects/

 ## Contact